caseypaquola/CortPro/docs/pages/whattoexpect.rst

 Visualizing the Raw Profiles
 ----------------------------

-At the most granular level, we begin with **intracortical profiles**.
+At the most granular level, we begin with **intracortical profiles** (*MP.csv).
 These represent the change in MRI signal within the cortical mantle from the pial surface to the white matter boundary.

 At the vertex level, individual profiles can be quite varied (see below, left).
 If we apply a parcellation scheme to the data, these profiles become consistently smoother (see below, right).